-7. Reporting: Measuring The Results & Proving Your Success
+7. Reporting: Measuring The Results and Proving Your Success.

 Speaking of results… don't just throw your content out there and say, "YEP!
 DID THAT!"
 You have to actually follow up and look at the metrics behind what you've just posted.

 When you’re setting up your method as described above, take note of all the different posts you’re creating, networks you’re posting to, pixels you’re tracking, etc. This will help when it comes time to tally up the results of your hard work, and see how successful your various pieces of content and marketing efforts were.
 (If you’re using Gremlin Social Guardian™, you can view your various network statistics, Brev.is links, and create social media reports.)
 For some suggested analytics to track, check out our post on 5 social media analytics you can't live without.

 You want to schedule your content to go out at times when your social media team (even if that is just one person) is available to respond to comments and be on the ball if slight edits need to be made or unforeseen hiccups occur.
 People may ask questions and make comments, and if you aren’t there to respond, it could leave a sour taste in their engagement experience.